Comcast: Increasing market share (1990–2001)

 Comcast offered internet connection for the first time in 1996, with its part in the launch of the @Home Network.
 Also in 1996, Comcast formed Comcast Spectacor, which became owner of the Philadelphia Flyers.
-In 1997, Microsoft invested $1 billion in Comcast, and the company launched its digital TV service.
-That same year, in partnership with Disney, Comcast got a 50.1% controlling interest in E!
+In 1997, Microsoft invested $1 billion in Comcast, and the company launched its digital television service.
+That same year, in partnership with The Walt Disney Company, Comcast got a 50.1% controlling interest in E!
 Entertainment.
 By December 31, 1997, it was available in the Philadelphia, Detroit, Baltimore, Orange County, California, Sarasota and Union, New Jersey areas.

 Comcast's cable acquisitions in 1997 were Jones Intercable, Inc. with 1 million customers, and a stake in Prime Communications with 430,000 subscribers.
 In February 1998, Comcast sold its U.K. division to NTL for US$600 million, along with the division's $397 million in debt.
 In 1999, Comcast sold Comcast Cellular to SBC Communications for $400 million, releasing them from $1.27 billion in debt.
 Also in 1999, Comcast acquired Greater Philadelphia Cablevision, and launched Comcast University as well as Comcast Interactive Capital Group.

 In November 1999, Comcast purchased Lenfest Communications, who were the ninth largest cable television operator at the time and were the largest operator in the Philadelphia area.
 This consolidated Comcast's control over all of the Philadelphia region, and earned them approximately 1.3 million additional cable subscribers.
 The purchase of Lenfest also bought Comcast the remaining 50% stock of the cable operator Garden State Communications — a company whom Comcast had already owned half of in partnership with Lenfest for years.
 Comcast quickly replaced the ten-year general manager at Garden State with their own executive, and eventually Garden State ceased operating under its own name and was fully merged to become a part of the Comcast Corporation.